Socialize with us

 So what is the solution?
 Well, you may need to do some trial en error to figure out what works in your home to get a fire started because this can be a complex problem.

-The first thing you can try is opening a window that is close to your fireplace, next turn off any hood vents or mechanical fans if possible, and light a fire, now turn them on and this should help you deduct whether your not getting enough fresh air in your house because the chimney may start to smoke if this is the case you can call your local furnace company to see if an adjustment can be made to bring enough fresh air into the house.
+The first thing you can try is opening a window that is close to your fireplace, next turn off any hood vents or mechanical fans if possible, and light a fire, now turn them on and this should help you deduct whether you’re not getting enough fresh air in your house because the chimney may start to smoke if this is the case you can call your local furnace company to see if an adjustment can be made to bring enough fresh air into the house.

 Your last solution is to put a mechanical fan on the top of your chimney.